tjallen/tja-webpack/readme.md

 cmds:
 - `npm start`: runs `webpack-dev-server --inline --hot` at `http://localhost:8080/`
-- `npm run prod`: 1.
-EMPTIES ./BUILD/ DIRECTORY 2. sends a minified production build there
+- `npm run dist` (or build, or prod): 1.
+REMOVES ./dist/ DIRECTORY 2. sends a minified production build there

 ---

 future prob/possibilities for return mebbe
 - react-css-modules if/when standard modules get annoying
-- some kinda grid
+- some kinda grid - but flexbox prob ok for now
-- svg, img spriting